richardyang92/sttrepo/README.md

 For now, the C++ build is slower than the Rust build.
 I guess it's because the libevent library is not making full use of the multi-core CPU's performance.
 The CPU usage for the C++ build is about 100%, whereas the Rust build exceeds 400% CPU usage.
 ### 4.2 Stabliity
+The server contains 10 sherpa handle and client continuesly request to server.
+To run this test, we need to run the server and client in two different terminals.
-Step 1: Running a server:
+Step 1: Open a termianl and run a server:
 For rust build:
 ```
 cd ${workspace_folder}/stt-engine